 |Frequently Asked Questions About Iron Filters

-A. Iron filters work by oxidizing (rusting) the iron and then filtering it out.
+A. Pro-OX iron filters work by oxidizing (rusting) the iron and then filtering it out.
 We all know that simple iron or steel will rust in the presence of air and water.
 Rust is one type of oxidation.
-When water is underground in most wells, it is in a clear, also known as 'ferrous' or clear water iron.
+When water is underground in most wells, it is in a clear state, also known as 'ferrous' or clear water iron.
 Iron filters take this clear iron and transform it to rust or ferric iron in the process known as oxidation.
 These trapped particles are periodically and automatically backwashed out to drain, usually once or twice a week.
 Iron filter systems also remove so-called red or red‐water iron, iron bacteria, manganese and in some cases hydrogen sulfide by oxidation and filtration.

 Q. Can't I just use a water softener?

 A. Water softeners will remove dissolved clear water iron by a process known as ion-exchange.
-However, iron, manganese and/or hydrogen sulfide gas will eventually foul and ruin the ion-exchange resin.
-If your water contains less than 2.0 ppm of iron and manganese combined, and no sulfur odor, then you may be able to use a good quality water softener with a special type of resin cleaner in the brine tank.
+However, iron, manganese and/or hydrogen sulfide gas can eventually foul and ruin the ion-exchange resin.
+If your water contains less than 2.0 ppm of iron and manganese combined, and no sulfur odor, then you may be able to use a good quality water softener with fine mesh resin and a special type of resin cleaner in the brine tank.
 The resin cleaner will help clean the resin when the softener is being regenerated with the salt water.
 We don't recommend this approach however, its better to use an iron filter in front of the water softener for best results.